OpenTreeOfLife/files.opentreeoflife.org/README.md

     echo "cd files.opentreeoflife.org && git pull && make" | ssh ot10

-The 'make' is only necessary if you change one a markdown file that has to be converted to HTML.
+The 'make' is only necessary if you change a markdown file that has to be converted to HTML.

 Using branches and the PR process seems a bit heavyweight for this